fleetdm/fleet/docs/Using-Fleet/configuration-files/README.md

 ###### webhook_settings.failing_policies_webhook.host_batch_size

 Maximum number of hosts to batch on `POST` requests.
-A value of `0`, the default, means no batching, all hosts failing a policy will be sent on one `POST` request.
+A value of `0`, the default, means no batching.
+All hosts failing a policy will be sent on one `POST` request.

 - Optional setting (integer).
 - Default value: `0`.